nderimajdari/NAITradingBot/README.md

 The bot has been tested in both Testnet and Mainnet environments and supports real-time execution with live market data through Binance WebSocket streams and logs all trades in CSV format.

+## ⚠️ Code Availability Notice

+The source code for NAITradingBot is currently not publicly available as it is part of ongoing scientific and academic research (thesis / paper preparation).

+The code will be released after the completion and publication of the related scientific work.

+For academic collaboration or review purposes, access may be granted upon formal request.

 ## 🚀 Features

 - ✅ **Binance API Integration** – Works with Binance Testnet & Mainnet.